boonebgorges/buddypress-docs/readme.txt

 = 1.1.15 =
 * Fixed bug that prevented group admins from creating a Doc when minimum role was set to Moderators
+* Disables buggy fullscreen word count for the moment

 = 1.1.14 =
 * Fixed bug that prevented users from editing docs when no default settings were provided